 This variety is very similar to the Escallonia rubra macrantha, the main difference is that the rubra only has red flowers.
 Hence, why it is also referred to as red claws.

-Escallonia Growing Tips
+Growing Escallonia Tips

 Here is everything you need to know before planting this shrub successfully:

-When to Plant
+When to Plant escallonia

-Ideally, it is advisable to plant this shrub in the fall. this way, all the roots will develop better.
+Ideally, it is advisable to plant this shrub in the fall.
+This way, all the roots will develop better.
 If you plant in the summer, your shrub will not have ample opportunities to grow.
 The same occurs if you plant it in winter, as it is not usually winter hardy.

-Lastly, if you plant the shrub during spring, you will need to make sure it receives plenty of water at the beginning of its developing journey.
+Lastly, if you plant the shrub during early spring, you will need to make sure it receives plenty of water at the beginning of its developing journey.

 Light Requirements